Lawrence Lariar: Early career

 Born in Brooklyn, Lariar studied illustration at the New York School of Fine and Applied Art but then switched to cartooning.
 After graduation, he teamed with two of his friends, and they started a cartoon agency, selling their own work under a dozen different pseudonyms.

 In 1927, they moved the operation to Paris, selling to British magazines and Fleetway.
 Two years later, they were back in New York looking for work, as Lariar recalled, "To make a living, we did everything.
 We had a service for printers, drew cartoons for calendars, played messenger and did some of the first work for the slicks."
 They scored with a series of cartoon postcards that Boy Scouts could use to write home, selling more than a million cards in a direct-mail campaign.

 From 1930 to 1938, working in an office on 45th Street, Lariar did freelance gag cartoons, comic strips and spot drawings, including political cartoons for the New York Journal American and pages for some of the earliest comic books.
+In 1938 he moved to California to work at Walt Disney Studios, including on the film Fantasia, but was dissatisfied with the factory approach of the work and quit after a short time.
+Lariar returned to New York, describing the experience as "my brief sojourn in the whimsey mill of Mickey Mouse".